Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Results

 \section{Results}

-We designed the experiments with three main objectives: (i) demonstrating the high quality and diversity of the QGAN image generation, (ii) analyzing the impact of our QGAN design choices, and (iii) assessing the transferability to future quantum computers under inevitable shot noise in the generation process.
+We designed the experiments with four main objectives: (i) demonstrating the high quality and diversity of the QGAN image generation, (ii) analyzing the impact of our QGAN design choices, (iii) assessing the transferability to future quantum computers under inevitable shot noise in the generation process, and (iv) benchmarking against previous state-of-the-art QGAN approaches.
 All experiments are conducted in numerical simulation.
 We evaluate our approach using standard image datasets, including the grayscale MNIST~\citep{Lecun1998, deng2012mnist} and Fashion-MNIST~\citep{FashionMNIST} datasets.
 These datasets contain ten classes of different handwritten digits and clothing photos, respectively.
 Both have a resolution of $28 \times 28$ pixels and are interpolated (bilinear) to $32 \times 32$ pixels to match \num{11}-qubit FRQI states.
 The $32 \times 32$-pixel Street View House Numbers (SVHN) color images \citep{svhn} are represented by \num{13}-qubit MCRQI states.
-Further details on the datasets are provided in App.~\ref{app:datasets}.
-All images presented are generated from QGANs trained for a fixed number of iterations or, when stated, loaded from a checkpoint that minimizes the maximum mean discrepancy (MMD; see App.~\ref{sec:model_eval_sel}).
-For clarity, images are manually ordered and, where relevant, matched to classes.
 We vary and indicate the number of generator layers, but place two sub-layers each.
-Implementation details and configurations can be found in App.~\ref{app:methods}.
+Implementation details and configurations can be found in App.~\ref{sec:hyperparameters}.
 We use the Fréchet Inception Distance (FID) \citep{heusel_TTUR_2017} to quantify image quality and diversity.
-Lower FID is better, with zero for identical distributions.
+Lower FID is better, with a minimum of zero.
 For reference, an untrained QGAN producing noisy gray images typically yields FIDs in the mid-hundreds.
 FID should not be compared across different datasets or subsets.
-See App.~\ref{app:quantitative_eval} for details and limitations.
+See App.~\ref{app:quantitative_eval} for details and limitations of the FID.
+All images presented are generated from QGANs trained for a fixed number of iterations or, when stated, loaded from a checkpoint that minimizes the maximum mean discrepancy (MMD; see App.~\ref{sec:model_eval_sel}).
+For clarity, images are manually ordered and, where relevant, matched to classes.
+Appendix~\ref{app:extra_mmd_evaluation} supplements the MMD with different kernel functions for each experiment.